Frequently Asked Questions (FAQs)

 What degree should I have to apply to the Max Planck School Matter to Life?
 We invite top students with backgrounds in physics, chemistry, biology, materials science or engineering (or a related sub-field) that are interested in applying physical science principles to the study of life.

 What are the admission requirements?
 Students should be in the top 15% of their Bachelor’s class, have copies of official transcripts, at least 2 letters of recommendation (submitted by your referees), a 3-4 page motivation letter, take the GRE general test, and meet the minimum score requirements on an approved English language exam if their native language is not English.
+Applicants with a Bachelor of Science must also take the GRE subject test in one of the following subjects: Biology, Chemistry, Math, or Physics (this is not required for applicants with a Master of Science).

 Can I apply even though I have not yet completed my current academic degree?
 Yes, you can apply with a current transcript and proof that you will complete your academic degree by the start of the program (e.g. September 2019 for applicants with a Bachelor’s degree).
 You must provide the final transcript and graduation certificate by the time of the start of the program.